 There are a myriad of delicious looking cookie recipes in Dorie's cookie book.
 This lemon sugar cookie recipe jumped out at me for its simplicity and my love for lemon in all things baking and cooking.

-These cookies remind me of old fashioned crackly cookies that you might have with a piping teacup of hot earl grey tea.
+These cookies remind me of old fashioned crackly cookies that you might have with a piping hot cup of earl grey tea.
 This is also a good recipe for bakers looking for a solid sugar cookies with lemon zest recipe.
-I know in the past, there have been times where I have searched for a sugar cookie with orange zest or lemon zest when a sugar cookie craving hits me – now I have one.
+I know in the past, there have been times where I have searched for a sugar cookie with orange zest or lemon zest when a sugar cookie craving hits me - now I have one.
 Yippee!

 In summary, these soft lemon sugar cookies are slightly crisp on the outside and chewy on the inside - they're light, but sweet and quench the need for something sweet without having to indulge too much (like with this Milk Chocolate cupcakes recipe.)

 If you like lemon desserts, you might also want to try:

 - 1 or 2 lemons